 Le Dome Montparnasse - This is one of Paris's most famous Brasseries specialising in seafood and it has changed unbelievably in the past year, with the addition Japanese star Chef Yoshihiko Miura.
 Whereas previously the food was traditional seafood dishes beautifully cooked, now it is positively inspired.
 Out have gone the cream and the butter sauces, in are fresh and healthy ingredients and dishes such as seared salmon on an avocado base and Asian broth, or red mullet with white beans.
 I've eaten twice here since the new chef's arrived and can't wait to go back.

 Don’t expect to save money here, this is a place for serious diners who are looking for the best, but if you’re having a celebration or you want a truly memorable meal you should pay a visit to this superb Paris restaurant, situated on the Boulevard Montparnasse.

 Don’t try and visit Le Dome without booking, you almost certainly won’t get in.

 Restaurant Le Dome - Address: 108 Boulevard du Montparnasse, 75014 Paris, France.
 Phone:+33 1 43 35 25 81

-Le Vent d’Armor offers a very reasonably priced set menu, where you choose certain dishes off the a la Carte.
+Le Vent d’Armor offers a very reasonably priced set menu, where you choose certain dishes off the a la Carte - or rather tell them what you don't like to eat and welcome the surprise dishes that arrive.
 Don’t expect to see the complete menu on the website – it changes regularly.
 The wines also are exceptional and exceptionally priced compared to what you would pay elsewhere.

 Le Vent d’Armor, 25 Quai de la Tournelle, 75005 Paris, France +33 1 46 34 50 99